What are over-the-counter (OTC) medicines?

 How can people get treatment for addiction to these OTC medicines?

 There are no medications approved specifically to treat DXM or loperamide addiction.
 Behavioral therapies, such as cognitive-behavioral therapy and contingency management, may be helpful.
 Cognitive-behavioral therapy helps modify the patient's drug-use expectations and behaviors, and effectively manage triggers and stress.
 Contingency management provides vouchers or small cash rewards for positive behaviors such as staying drug-free.
-Read more about drug addiction treatment in our Treatment Approaches for Drug Addiction DrugFacts.
+Read more about drug addiction treatment on the Treatment webpage.

 Points to Remember